kostelal0688/sep11-freedom-project/blog/entry03.md

 I learned on my own by looking up tutorials, reading documentation, and experimenting with code.
 Whenever I didn’t know how to do something, I searched online for solutions or examples.
 For instance, when I started using the Open Meteo API, I read the official guide and checked out other people's examples to understand how it worked.
 I also tried things out by myself, changing parts of the code to see what would happen.
 If something didn’t work, I researched and tried again.
 This hands-on approach helped me learn quickly.

 ## Summary
-To conclude, I am really excited to continue working on this project.
+Overall, I’m excited about the progress I’ve made and look forward to continue to work on the project.